Egil's Saga: Interpretation

 One of the first negative poems in Egill's saga is a threatening poem in chapter 27 that displays Skallagrim's power after he had just plundered a ship and killed many men.
 Later, in chapter 38, Skallagrim composes an insulting poem about King Eirik after the king had given Skallagrim a gift not commensurate with his worth.
-In chapters 55 and 81, Egill composes two powerful poems that show how grief-stricken he is when his brother Þórólfr and his son Böðvar (Bodvar) die.
+In chapters 55 and 81, Egill composes two powerful poems that show how grief-stricken he is when his brother Thorolfr and his son Bodvar die.
 These poems are also meant to honor the two.
 These are only a few examples of the many poems in the saga which portray people in a positive or negative light.

 There are also poems which show a much softer side to the Icelandic male characters.
-One of these is in chapter 55 when King Æthelstan acknowledges the death of Egill's brother, Thorolf's, caused by the King's error in judgement.
+One of these is in chapter 55 when King Æthelstan acknowledges the death of Egill's brother, Thorolfr, caused by the King's error in judgement.
 Egill thanks the king with a number of praise poems showing how considerate and generous the king is.
 We see a very different side of Egill in chapter 56 when he declares his secret love for his future wife, in a love poem.
 In chapters 60–62, Egill is confronted with a situation where he must greet King Eirik, with whom he is on bad terms.
-King Eirik wants Egill dead and at the urging of his friend Arinbjörn, Egill composes a drápa (one of the most complicated forms of poetry) of 20 stanzas praising the king.
-Thanks to the poem, Egill is allowed to leave Eiríkr's court alive, since killing him would make Eiríkr look like a fool.
+King Eirik wants Egill dead and at the urging of his friend Arinbjorn, Egill composes a drápa (one of the most complicated forms of poetry) of 20 stanzas praising the king.
+Thanks to the poem, named Höfuðlausn (Head-Ransom) Egill is allowed to leave Eiríkr's court alive, since killing him would make Eiríkr look like a fool.
 In chapter 80, Egill composes another praise poem of 25 stanzas expressing his gratitude towards his lifelong friend Arinbjörn for saving his life in his meeting with King Eiríkr.
-These more positive poems show us a kinder side to the typically rough and violent people of Egills saga.
+These more positive poems show us a kinder side to the typically rough and violent people of Egill's saga.

 As a work of literature, Egill's Saga is generally considered to be amongst the best of the Icelandic sagas, along with Njáls saga, Gísla saga Súrssonar, and Laxdæla saga.